xEviL/Tweezual/README.md

-ZH14_TwitViz
+Tweezual HackZurich 2014
 ============

-Twitter Vizualization Project for HackZurich
+Tweets on the map!